Emelieh21/brand-new-kettle-hack/README.md

 Okay, this may not be _fully_ true.
 There are _a few_ Internet-connected kettles out there.
 But hey, never enough!

-Anyway... in this repository we explain **how to hack a kettle, to it can be turned on and off just using voice commands** (via the [Amazon Alexa](https://developer.amazon.com/alexa) service), **or "chatting" with a bot** (via [Slack](https://slack.com)).
-It's divided in different parts or modules, and not all are required to make it work, so in the future they can be integrated within other projects.
+Anyway... in this repository we explain **how to hack a kettle, so it can be turned on and off using voice commands** (via the [Amazon Alexa](https://developer.amazon.com/alexa) service), **or "chatting" with a bot** (via [Slack](https://slack.com)).
+It's divided into different parts or modules, and not them all are required to make it work, so in the future they can be integrated in other projects.

 ## Disclaimer: Working with Electrical Equipment